Kitware/CMake/Help/manual/cmake-file-api.7.rst

       indicating the build system project to which the this directory belongs.

     ``targetIndexes``
-      Optional member that is present when the directory itself has targets, excluding those belonging to subdirectories.
-The value is a JSON array of entries corresponding to the targets.
+      Optional member that is present when the directory itself has build system targets, excluding those belonging to subdirectories.
+      The value is a JSON array of entries corresponding to the build system targets.
 Each entry is an unsigned integer 0-based index into the main ``targets`` array.

+    ``abstractTargetIndexes``
+      Optional member that is present when the directory itself has abstract targets, excluding those belonging to subdirectories.
+      The value is a JSON array of entries corresponding to the abstract targets.
+Each entry is an unsigned integer 0-based index into the main ``abstractTargets`` array.

+      This field was added in codemodel version 2.9.

     ``minimumCMakeVersion``
       Optional member present when a minimum required version of CMake is